Not-Just-Web/njw-alt-text-plugin/readme.md

 ## Usage
-- Using React Plugin Skeleton plugin, you can find keywords in the content and make changes based on those keywords on the frontend.
+- Using Wordpress Alt Text plugin, you can generate alt text for the image using GPT4Vision or custom AI.

 ### Available Scripts